NuraisyahDahiyah/Simple-Portals/README.md

 # Simple-Portals
 A collection of beginner-friendly Python applications demonstrating core programming concepts through practical command-line tools.
-Includes a interactive to-do list manager and other utility programs (coming soon)
+Includes a interactive to-do list manager and other utility programs more to come...